gurshaan17/langchain/notes.md

 There is one limitation with this, whenever we create a prompt template and give it values, it is always a list with one humanMessage.
 What if we want more control? like customising the SystemMessage too.
 For that we can have a list of tuples.(refer to code)

+# Chains

+Chains are sequences of modular components (like LLMs, prompt templates, memory, and tools) that work together to process and generate responses.
+Instead of handling each step separately, Chains automate the flow of data through these components.

+## Types of Chaining

+1. ParallelChain – Lets tasks run independently without being dependent on each other.
+2. SequentialChain – Chains multiple steps together in sequence.
+3. RouterChain / ConditionalChaining – Routes inputs to different sub-chains based on conditions.
+4. AgentChain – Uses AI agents to decide which tools or actions to use.